umer93379/web-nuagebits/content/pages/page-name.md

       **Get in Touch**

       I'm excited to learn more about your business and explore how I can be a part of your success story.
-Feel free to reach out to me via email at [[your@email.com](mailto:your@email.com)] or connect with me on LinkedIn \[LinkedIn Profile URL].
+Feel free to reach out to me via email at ***umer93379@gmail.com***.\

       Let's collaborate and unlock the full potential of Salesforce for your business.
     variant: default
     height: auto
 thumbnail: ""